NetworkBlockDevice/nbd/doc/proto.md

     Data:
     - 32 bits, type
-    - String, query to select a subset of the available allocation contexts.
-If this is not specified (i.e., length is 4 and no command is sent), then the server MUST send all the allocation contexts it knows about.
+    - String, query to select a subset of the available metadata contexts.
+If this is not specified (i.e., length is 4 and no command is sent), then the server MUST send all the metadata contexts it knows about.
 If specified, this query string MUST start with a name that uniquely identifies a server implementation; e.g., the reference implementation that